NativeScript/docs-v7/docs/core-concepts/accessing-native-apis-with-javascript.md

 button.setOnClickListener(undefined); // the Java call will be made using the null keyword
 ```

-## Intellisense and access to native APIs via TypeScript
+## IntelliSense and Access to the Native APIs via TypeScript

-To have access and Intellisense for the native APIs with TypeScript enabled project, you have to add a dev dependency to `tns-platform-declarations`
+To have access and Intellisense for the native APIs, you have to add a dev dependency to `tns-platform-declarations`

 Steps to install and enable